-Her mother decided to take the family abroad to complete their education.
-Unfortunately finances were inadequate and following three years of schooling in Great Britain, from 1963 to 1966, after completing her A levels, the family returned to Durban, South Africa.
+Her mother took the family abroad to complete their education.
+Unfortunately, finances were inadequate and following three years of schooling in Great Britain, from 1963 to 1966, after completing her A levels, the family returned to Durban, South Africa.

 In London, she came into contact with Dr Yusuf Dadoo and other South Africans in exile.
 Dr Dadoo used her flat for meetings with South African students and she came to know him very well and others such as Essop Pahad and Aziz Pahad.

 In Britain, she joined the National Union of Students, where she was active in raising money for underdeveloped countries, food and clothing and also volunteered in non-governmental organisation that worked in third world countries, such as OXFAM, Bread for the World and other organisations.

 Pillay became assistant secretary to the Students Representative Council (SRC), Black Section, University of Natal (now University of KwaZulu-Natal – UKZN) in 1966.

 Rajes Pillay with other members of the SRC at the then University of Natal - 1966 - 67

 During the 1970s, Rajes came into contact with the ANC underground while working for a store in Durban and was recruited in the ANC’s military wing, uMkhonto weSizwe (MK).
 At the same time, she became a field worker for a programme that the South African Council of Churches (SACC) was running to look after those who were affected by apartheid.

 The SRC was involved in organising Chief Albert Luthuli’s, the Nobel Peace Prize winner, funeral in Groutville, Natal.
 As a result, Rajes was also involved in this.